Department of Accounting

 Accounting courses (12 credit hours):

-Financial Accounting Theory, Advanced Managerial Accounting, Advanced Auditing, and Financial Statement Analysis.
+Financial Accounting Theory, Advanced Managerial Accounting, Advanced Auditing, and Financial Statement Analysis and Business Valuation.

 Management courses (minimum of 9 credit hours):

-Management, Financial Management, Marketing Management, Organization Behavior, Human Resource Management, Information Management, and Operations Management.
+Financial Management, Marketing Management, Risk Management, and Operations Management.

 Elected courses: